 HFS offers services to youth and adults.
 HFS incorporates cultural specific needs, culture, and language into the services that are provided.

-The Family Crisis Center (FCC) provides assistance to victims of domestic violence and their families, friends and care providers.
-Services include shelter, a 24-hour-a-day toll-free crisis line, walk-in counseling, accompaniment for medical care and legal proceedings, referrals, and support groups.
-All services are free of charge and confidential.
+Sexual Assault Victim Services (SAVS) provides assistance to victims of sexual violence, including sexual assault and sexual abuse, as well as to their families, friends and other caring individuals in their life.
+Services include a 24-hour-a-day toll-free crisis line, walk-in counseling, accompaniment for medical care and legal proceedings, referrals, and support groups.
+Community education presentations can also be provided.